-The Gallery, founded by British-born Sean Kelly in 1991, operated privately in SoHo until 1995.
-During these formative years, it established a reputation for diverse, intellectually driven, unconventional exhibitions.
-The original list of artists represented included Marina Abramović, Joseph Kosuth and Julião Sarmento, who exemplify the Gallery’s commitment to exhibiting important, challenging contemporary art.
+The gallery opened its first public space opened at 43 Mercer Street.
+During these formative years, it established a reputation for conceptual, unconventional exhibitions.
+The original list of artists represented; Marina Abramović, James Casebere, Callum Innes, Joseph Kosuth and Julião Sarmento (1948-2021), all of whom are still represented by the gallery today, exemplified the Gallery’s commitment to presenting important and challenging contemporary art.

-In 2001, Sean Kelly Gallery moved into a converted 7,000 square-foot industrial space on 29th Street in the Chelsea gallery district.
-The move to the new, spacious Chelsea location enabled the Gallery to mount increasingly ambitious, museum-quality exhibitions to great critical acclaim.
-The Gallery's roster of artists also expanded to include such notable figures as Iran do Espírito Santo, Antony Gormley, Rebecca Horn, Frank Thiel and the estate of Robert Mapplethorpe.
-In addition, over the last few years, the Gallery has initiated relationships with Leandro Erlich, Los Carpinteros, Johan Grimonprez, Anthony McCall, Laurent Grasso and Tehching Hsieh The Gallery also represents the estate of the renowned Danish furniture designer Poul Kjærholm.
+In 2001, Sean Kelly moved to a converted 7,000 square-foot industrial space on 29th Street in the Chelsea gallery district.
+The new spacious location enabled the Gallery to mount increasingly ambitious, museum-quality exhibitions to great critical acclaim.
+The Gallery's roster of artists expanded to include Iran do Espírito Santo, Antony Gormley, Rebecca Horn, and Frank Thiel.
+In the ensuing years, the Gallery undertook representation of Leandro Erlich, Laurent Grasso, Johan Grimonprez, Peter Liversidge, Anthony McCall, Alec Soth, and Kehinde Wiley.